 Ge 263.
 Computational Geophysics.
 9 units (3-0-6); second term.
 Prerequisites: introductory class in geophysics, class in partial differential equations, some programming experience.
 Finite-difference, pseudo- spectral, finite-element, and spectral-element methods will be pre- sented and applied to a number of geophysical problems including heat flow, deformation, and wave propagation.
 Students will program simple versions of methods.
 Instructors: Clayton, Gurnis, Ampuero.
 Given in alternate years; not offered 2013–14.

 ME/Ge/Ae 266 ab.
 Dynamic Fracture and Frictional Faulting.
 9 units (3-0-6).
 For course description, see Mechanical Engineering.

 Ge 270.
 Continental Tectonics.
-9 units (3-0-6); first term.
+9 units (3-0-6); third term.
 Prerequisites: ACM 95/100 or ACM 113; Ge 11 ab, Ge 106, Ge 162, or Ge 161.
 The nature of nonplate, finite deformation processes in the evolution of the continental lithosphere, using the Alpine orogen as an example.
 Rheological stratification; isostatic and flexural response to near-vertical loads; rifting and associated basin development; collision and strike-slip tectonics; deep crustal processes.
-Given in alternate years; not offered 2012–13.
+Instructor: Wernicke.
+Given in alternate years; offered 2013–14.